pantheon-systems/documentation/source/_docs/guides/quickstart/01-introduction.md

 ---
-title: Quickstart
+title: Quick Start
 subtitle: Introduction
-description: The Quickstart guide is designed to get you started on Pantheon.
+description: The Quick Start guide is designed to get you started on Pantheon.
 tags: [getstarted]
 layout: guide
 type: guide